Mount Caburn

 Mount Caburn is a 150-metre (492 ft) prominent landmark in East Sussex, England, about one mile (1.6 km) east of Lewes overlooking the village of Glynde.
 It is the highest part of an outlier of the South Downs, separated from the main range by Glynde Reach, a tributary of the River Ouse.

 Enclosure

 On the summit of Caburn are the remains of an Iron Age hill fort.
-The hill fort has been repeatedly excavated, by Augustus Pitt Rivers from 1877–78, the Curwens from 1925—26, and again from 1937–38, and the Sussex Archaeological Society from 1996–98.
+The hill fort has been repeatedly excavated, by Augustus Pitt Rivers from 1877 to 1878, the Curwens from 1925 to 1926, and again from 1937 to 1938, and the Sussex Archaeological Society from 1996 to 1998.
 It may have the most excavations per site in Britain, with 170 trenches.

 Pollen records (from peat at the southern base) indicate that prior to 2000 BC the hill was covered with dark yew woodlands.
 The fact that a single Neolithic leaf-shaped arrowhead is the only pre-Bronze Age find on Caburn, despite the extent and duration of excavations, suggests that there was little permanent occupation then.